fbcouch/valley-of-bones/README.md

 ## RUNNING THE GAME ##

-This game was built with Java 7, so you may need to update your Java installation (www.java.com).
+This game requires at least Java 1.6, so you may need to update your Java installation (www.java.com).
 Otherwise, it should just run when you double-click the icon.
 Alternatively, you may use the following command in a CLI: